AGnias47/toolbox/README.md

 * Useful scripts and bashfiles
 * Common Syntax and procedures in various programming languages
-* Implementations of data structures
+* Implementations of several data structures and algorithms
-* Usage of more complex modules for various languagues and frameworks
+* Usage of more complex modules for various languages and frameworks